ben324/tt-watcher/README.md

 **Watch one event** — paste an event id.
 The job emails you when that listing has an opening, then removes the watch.

-Mail is sent by the background job only.
-Saving a watch on the site does not send email.

 ## Repo

 | Path | Role |